 Ombak Putih Review

-AdventureSmith Explorations’ Ombak Putih review includes a detailed description of the small ship including deck plans and a photo gallery, along with a dedicated Ombak Putih Ship Review written by one of our specialists.
+AdventureSmith Explorations’ Ombak Putih review includes a detailed description of the small ship including deck plans and a photo gallery, along with a dedicated Ombak Putih Ship Review written by two of our specialists.
 Our small ship cruise experts have been aboard the Ombak Putih firsthand.
-Please read our Ombak Putih review below then contact our experts to compare the Ombak Putih with other small cruise ships and yachts offering Indonesia cruises.
+Please read our Ombak Putih review below then contact our experts to compare the Ombak Putih with other small cruise ships and yachts offering Indonesia cruises, including private charter cruises.

 Choose the Ombak Putih for an intimate sailing adventure on a sustainably-minded traditional ship with an Indonesian crew.
 This ship is romantic for couples, family-friendly and ideal for a group of friends.
 Travelers are sure to be impressed by this ship’s all-wood interiors, lending your voyage a feel that harkens back to the time of spice trade.
 Ombak Putih is fitted with all internationally required safety and communication equipment such as SSB and VHF radios, life jackets, life rafts and satellite telephone.
 Other safety measures include the reliable “work horse” Detroit Diesel engine, anchor chains instead of wire rope and many safety features demanded by the Australian coast guard for ocean-going vessels.
 Her crew is a well-trained, seasoned Indonesian crew of 16, several of whom have worked on the vessel since she was launched, complemented by a multilingual cruise director.